COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Acknowledgment

 \section{Acknowledgment}

 \fi

-The work of Mani Kumar Tellamekala was supported by the Engineering and Physical Science Research Council project (2159382) and Unilever U.K. Ltd, and the work of Michel Valstar was supported by the Nottingham Biomedical Research Centre (BRC).
+The work of Mani Tellamekala was funded by the Engineering and Physical Science Research Council project (2159382) and Unilever U.K. Ltd, and Michel Valstar's work was supported by the Nottingham Biomedical Research Centre.

 \ifCLASSOPTIONcaptionsoff

 \fi